DogcraftNet/DogcraftPlugins/Dogcraft-PlayerMessager.md

 - **Dedup keys** — collapse duplicate notifications (e.g. "shop low on stock" x50 becomes one notice)
 - **Delivery receipts** — opt-in ack callbacks and durable delivery history
 - **Cancel / edit** — retract or update queued messages before they're delivered
-- **Proxy delivery** — optional Velocity module for proxy-level message delivery
+- **Proxy delivery** — optional Velocity module for proxy-level message delivery, and for proxy plugins that want to send
 - **Write-buffer** — Redis-backed overflow when MariaDB is saturated; no message loss
 - **Permission-based broadcast** — send to all online players with a permission, network-wide
 - **Player exclusions** — exclude specific players from broadcasts (e.g. opt-out lists)